Articles > Business > Jobs in supply chain management

 It may also be a good idea to take classes in areas outside of business, such as philosophy or the humanities, to develop a broader understanding of how businesses function within society.

 A supply chain manager oversees, coordinates and executes the logistics of an organization’s supply chain.
-In this role, you must be familiar with your organization’s processes and how they intersect with other businesses.
+Managers in this role must be familiar with an organization’s processes and how they intersect with other businesses.

 Supply chain managers must work with many people within their organization to ensure all parties are on the same page regarding priorities and goals.
 They must also be able to adapt quickly as needs change and challenges arise.